About

 I supported the suspension design engineering department in Multimatic's Technical Centre (MTC), for my final 4 months.
 Some of my core responsibilities were:

-• Designing components in CATIA V5 and Seimens NX, editing/updating designs.
+Designing components in CATIA V5 and Siemens NX, editing/updating designs.

-• Creating or updating technical drawings and GD&T.
+Creating or updating technical drawings and GD&T; maintaining conformance with ASME Y14.5.

 An accomplishment of mine, is contributing to the quotation/acquisition phase of a program, for a popular truck.